-To apply for OSAP you must engage with a TRA-approved RTO (RTO), register through the TRA Online Portal via the TRA website and make the first payment.
+To apply for OSAP you must engage with a TRA-approved RTO, register through the TRA Online Portal via the TRA website and make the first payment.
 You will be asked to create a username and password.
-Diagram 2 below provides an overview of the online application process.
+Diagram 2 (below) provides an overview of the online application process.

 You may nominate a migration agent or representative to act on your behalf during the skills assessment process.
-You do this by completing the ‘Agent or Representative’ section of the TRA Online Portal.
+To do this you need to complete the ‘Agent or Representative’ section of the online registration on the TRA Online Portal.

-Once you have selected your RTO, you will need to contact them to discuss both your eligibility and the overall requirements of the skills assessment process, including the expectations and evidence you will have to provide.
+Once you have selected your RTO you will need to contact them directly to discuss both your eligibility and the overall requirements of the skills assessment process, including the expectations and evidence you will have to provide.

 RTOs must be able to verify the content and validity of all documents you provide to support your application.
-Therefore, the following minimum quality control standards apply to documents submitted electronically: Please ensure you have original colour scans of:
+Therefore, the following minimum quality control standards apply to documents submitted electronically.
+Please ensure you have full-colour scans of:

 - passport identification page